 Step 2 – Test Your Thermometer

 Use these two methods to get your thermometer back on the right track.
 The first is the freezing point method.
 Fill a glass with crushed ice.
 Add clean water until the glass is full, and stir.
-Wait about three minutes before inserting the sensor on the thermometer into the ice-filled water.
+Wait about three minutes before inserting the sensor into the ice-filled water.

-Wait for about thirty seconds and make sure the thermometer reads 32°F. If it does, it’s accurate, but if not, it requires calibration.
+Wait for about thirty seconds and make sure the thermometer reads 32°F. If it does, it’s accurate; otherwise, it requires calibration.
 This is the most precise method and will also give you an idea of how far off your readings are when resetting it.

 Another method is called the boiling point method.
 You need to boil about six inches of water.
-When the water reaches its boiling point, place the sensor into the water, and make sure that you keep it as close to the centre as possible, away from the sides and bottom of the container.
+When the water reaches its boiling point, place the sensor in the water and ensure it is kept as close to the centre as possible, away from the sides and bottom of the container.

 Wait thirty seconds and check if the thermometer reads correctly at 212°F if you’re at a stumped level or below 1,000 feet.